aeturrell/deploy-api/README.md

 ## Here's one I built earlier!

-You can see the running version here: [https://app-qdvgjvqwza-nw.a.run.app](https://app-qdvgjvqwza-nw.a.run.app)
+You can see the running version here: [https://app-qdvgjvqwza-nw.a.run.app](https://app-qdvgjvqwza-nw.a.run.app).
+You can find [the docs here](https://app-qdvgjvqwza-nw.a.run.app/docs).
+And [here's an example that returns data](http://0.0.0.0:8080/year/2021/geo_code/E08000007).
+Note that one constraint of Cloud Run is that it takes a moment to start if no-one has used the link for a while.

 ## Final Thoughts